-154 Introduction to Environmental Science 4 Credit Hours 4 Billable Contact Hours
+154 Introduction to Environmental 4 Credit Hours Science 4 Billable Contact Hours Prerequisite: RDG 090 and ENGL 090 and MATH 090

-Prerequisite: RDG 090 and ENGL 090 and MATH 090 or gualifying scores on ACT or COMPASS tests
+Prerequisite: RDG 090 and ENGL 090 and MATH 09 or qualifying scores on ACT or COMPASS tests

 A non-mathematical introduction to ecology and environmental science stressing fundamental concepts and principles of ecology/ecosystems, population dynamics, resources and pollution.
 Topics include land use, food resources, mineral resources, energy, air, water and the causative interrelationships between human values and socio-economic, political and environmental problems.
 This course is open to both science- and non-science majors.